 Accessibility of business data from internal and external sources have become more easy.
 This makes the organizations to use analytics in their fraud detection programs.
 Fraud Data analytics play a crucial role in the early detection and monitoring of fraud.
 These data analytic techniques will help the organization to detect the possible instances of fraud and implement an effective fraud monitoring program to protect the organization.

-Traditional Anomaly detection and various rules based methods are already in practice by many organizations to detect and prevent fraud.
+Traditional Anomaly detection and various rules-based methods are already in practice by many organizations to detect and prevent fraud.
 But they are not that powerful.
 They have their own limits.
-When analytics is added to such traditional methods, it enhances the fraud detection capabilities and gives a new dimension to the fraud detection techniques.
+When analytics is added to such traditional methods, it enhances fraud detection capabilities and gives a new dimension to the fraud detection techniques.

 Another important reason for using data analytics to handle fraud is because these days internal control systems have control weaknesses.
 In order to avoid this the organizations should have a control over every transaction that takes place and test the transaction using fraud analytics.

 And fraud analytics also helps to measure the performance which will help you to standardize and have control for constant improvement.

 Fraud analytics identify new patterns, trends and scenarios under which frauds take place.
 Whereas traditional approaches miss such things.

 Fraud analytics plays an important role in integrating data.
 It combines data from various sources and public records that can be integrated into a model.